 How to Hide Your Phone Number in WhatsApp

-WhatsApp is a well-known messaging application that replaces your phone’s basic SMS functionality with a way to easily chat, call, send photos and videos, and more with friends.
-Though the application hasn’t caught on in the United States as it has in Europe and other locations around the world, it remains one of our favorite cross-platform messaging apps, since it works well on both Android and iOS.
+WhatsApp is a well-known messaging application that replaces your phone’s basic SMS functionality with a way to easily chat, call, send photos and videos, and more with friends from all around the world without requiring an international phone plan.
+For those of us who enjoy traveling all around the globe, it remains one of our favorite cross-platform messaging apps, since it works well on Android, iOS, KaiOS, and Windows phone.
 Plus, with the support of Facebook behind the application, it’s easy to trust the application isn’t going anywhere anytime soon.
-And while consumers in the US have latched onto apps like iMessage or Facebook Messenger over WhatsApp, if you can get your friends and family to switch clients, WhatsApp can be a rewarding experience in and of itself.
+In fact, some businesses are even using WhatsApp to link colleagues on every corner of the planet.

-One of the biggest reasons people love to use WhatsApp is because of the signup process.
+One of the biggest reasons people love to use WhatsApp is the simple signup process.
 When you first create a WhatsApp account, you sign up using your existing phone number, which allows you to connect to users stored in your device’s contacts list.
-While they are plenty of benefits to using your phone number to sign up for WhatsApp, like the ability to bypass any kind of security information or having to use your email address to verify your account, not every user is going to want to use their phone number to connect their WhatsApp account to their devices, especially if you’re interested in chatting privately with new connections online.
+While they are plenty of benefits to using your phone number to sign up for WhatsApp, not every user is going to want to use their phone number to connect their WhatsApp account to their devices, especially if you’re interested in chatting privately with new connections online.
 Giving someone your real phone number can be a real risk when you’re browsing the web online, and it makes sense that users would want to avoid giving out personal information in this day and age.
 So, how can you get around this requirement while still managing to chat using WhatsApp?

 Unfortunately, there’s no simple method for hiding your phone number from WhatsApp—you need to use a valid phone number to sign up with the service.
 But that doesn’t mean that we can’t deploy a secondary or alternate phone number to hide your device’s actual identifying digits on your device.
 This way, you can give out your WhatsApp number to people you meet in the real world without having to worry about them using your real phone number for any sort of malicious purposes.
 To start, all we’ll need is a service that gives users free numbers to communicate and text with, and a fresh WhatsApp account to continue using on your own device.
 Let’s take a look how it’s done.